golang/vscode-go/docs/dlv-dap.md

 <div style="text-align: center;"></div>

-Watch [“Go: Writing and debugging fast, reliable, and efficient software”](https://www.youtube.com/watch?v=6r08zGi38Tk&list=PLj6YeMhvp2S40Q-TEPEKOeypLvTVd5uME&index=1) to learn more about debugging features.
+Watch ["Go: Writing and debugging fast, reliable, and efficient software"](https://www.youtube.com/watch?v=6r08zGi38Tk&list=PLj6YeMhvp2S40Q-TEPEKOeypLvTVd5uME&index=1) to learn more about debugging features.

 Please review [the Features section](#features) that provides an overview of the debug UI and available features.